AlexWFreitas/website_examples/README.md

-This repository will contain websites I developed during my studies.

-Each website developed will have its own branch.
+This repository contains a barebone model of a index and css style to use on new projects for my studying practices.